lindbrook/packageRank/README.md

 This change occasionally affected functions that download logs.
 This was especially true over slower internet connections and with larger log files.
-To fix this, relevant functions, which make use `fetchCranLog()`, will now temporarily change the timeout to 300 seconds and then reset the value back to your configuration’s original setting.
+To fix this, functions that use `fetchCranLog()` will, if needed,